pixyzehn/stodo/README.md

 ```
 Available commands:

-   add       Add a new task if it exists
+   add       Create a new task
    delete    Delete a task if it exists
-   done      Check done mark
+   done      Check done mark in a task
    help      Display general or command-specific help
    list      Show a list of your tasks
    move      Move your tasks
    rename    Rename your task
    reset     Reset all your task
-   undone    Remove done mark
+   undone    Remove done mark in a task
    version   Display the current version
 ```